gjbex/training-material/Python/INSTALL_CONDA.md

 `bin` directory to `PATH`.

-At this point, you may wish to load a module for a recent compiler (GCC is likely givnig the least problems).
+At this point, you may wish to load a module for a recent compiler (GCC is likely causing the least problems).
 Note that this module should also be loaded when using the environment you are about to create.

 Creating a new conda environment is straightforward: